dengwirda/jigsaw/README.md

 The full `JIGSAW` src can be found in <a href="../master/src/">`../jigsaw/src/`</a>.

-`JIGSAW` is a `header-only` package - the single main `jigsaw.cpp` file simply `#include`'s the rest of the library as headers.
+`JIGSAW` is a `header-only` package - the single main `jigsaw.cpp` file simply `#include`'s the rest of the library directly.
 The resulting build process should be fairly straightforward as a result. `JIGSAW` does not currently dependent on any external packages or libraries.

 `JIGSAW` can be built in several different ways: `(a)` as a set of command-line utilities that read and write mesh data to file, or `(b)` as a shared library accessible via a `C`-style `API`.